 I have been a Registered Nurse in Labour and Delivery since 2010.
 I absolutely love providing care for moms and babies!

 Labour and Delivery is an incredible area of nursing and has allowed me to see first-hand the pressures and expectations that individuals face when the topics of birth and breastfeeding arise.

 The vast amount of false information, judgmental attitudes and online negativity surrounding infant feeding inspired me to achieve my designation as an International Board-Certified Lactation Consultant (IBCLC) in 2019.

-I use my training, experience. and expertise to bring the best, most supportive prenatal education and infant feeding support to my clients!
+I use my training, experience. and expertise to bring the best, non-judgmental, and empowering prenatal education and infant feeding support to my clients!